Yates v. United States (2015): Background

-Petitioner John L. Yates, a commercial fisherman, was operating in the Gulf of Mexico when a federal agent conducted an offshore inspection and found that the ship's catch had 72 undersized red grouper, in violation of United States federal conservation regulations.
-The federal agent instructed Captain Yates to keep the undersized fish segregated.
-The agent measured the fish again at port the next day, and found that 69 red grouper were undersized instead of 72.
-A crew member said that Yates instructed his crew to throw the undersized fish overboard, resulting in Yates being charged under 18 United States Code §1519.
+Petitioner John L. Yates was a commercial fisherman operating out of Cortez, Florida.
+In 2007, a federal agent conducted an offshore inspection and found that the ship's catch had 72 undersized red grouper, in violation of United States federal conservation regulations.
+The federal agent instructed Yates to keep the undersized fish segregated in wooden crates to be measured ashore upon the vessel’s return.
+Four days later, the agent remeasured the fish and found that the undersized grouper had been replaced with larger ones.
+Upon questioning, a crew member admitted that Yates instructed his crew to throw the undersized fish overboard.
+Three years later, he was charged with violating 18 United States Code §1519.

 This provision, originating from the Sarbanes-Oxley Act of 2002, states that a person may be fined or imprisoned for up to 20 years if the person "knowingly alters, destroys, mutilates, conceals, covers up, falsifies, or makes a false entry in any record, document, or tangible object with the intent to impede, obstruct, or influence" a federal investigation.

-At trial, Yates sought an acquittal for the §1519 charge arguing that fish were not tangible objects related to record-keeping.
-The District Court denied the acquittal motion.
-Yates was found guilty by a jury of violating §1519 and sentenced to 30 days' imprisonment.
+At trial, Yates sought an acquittal for the §1519 charge, arguing that fish were not tangible objects related to record-keeping.
+The District Court denied the acquittal motion, and Yates was found guilty by a jury of violating §1519 and sentenced to 30 days' imprisonment.
 The United States Court of Appeals for the Eleventh Circuit affirmed the conviction, holding that fish have a physical form and are therefore a tangible object under a dictionary definition.

 Yates' attorney, now-federal judge John Badalamenti, petitioned for a writ of certiorari, which the Supreme Court granted.